thkwznk/aseprite-scripts/ROADMAP.md

 Future:

 - [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)

+## Center Image

+Unreleased:

+- All action made with the extension display correctly as "Center" in the Undo History
+- Successfully centring an image now displays a tooltip "Image centred"